AI-ON/Multitask-and-Transfer-Learning/paper-reviews.md

 It's unlikely that an individual brain has anything like a GAN inside it, but we'd be foolish to write off adversarial techniques as useless to us.

 So, use your best judgement here, it's inherently subjective, but a good thing to keep in mind.

+### Paper bonus points

+These are binary yes/no attributes about the paper that can give others a quick sense of the kind of paper it is.
+No need to go into long descriptions for these, just check any boxes that are relevant.